 Nearby island-hopping options include a ferry (about an 80-minute ride) from Folégandros to the Island of Ios, a sun-drenched island with golden-sand beaches and typical Aegean architecture.
-The island's main town, Ios Chora, features whitewashed houses, churches with bright blue domes, and characteristic Greek windmills.
+The island's main town, Ios Chora, is packed with whitewashed houses, churches with bright blue domes, and characteristic Greek windmills.
 The island is also known for its nightlife.

 An even more remote, rural destination is the Island of Síkinos (a 25-minute ferry ride from Ios), where donkeys still provide transportation over the rocky hillsides.

 11. Unspoiled Lefkáda Island

-Lefkáda Island is a gloriously unspoiled destination in the Ionian Sea of Western Greece, an area blessed with a pleasant, mild climate.
+Lefkáda Island is a gloriously unspoiled destination in the Ionian Sea of Western Greece.
 This rural island has tranquil seaside villages such as Vassiliki and Agios Nikitas (both villages are great places to find accommodations).
 Agios Nikitas has many traditional Greek tavernas, including a few restaurants with outdoor terraces that overlook the sea.

 The island's spectacular coastline features alluring beaches tucked away behind steep cliffs or in sheltered coves.
 The breathtaking stretch of golden sand at Porto Katsiki is considered one of the best beaches in Europe.
 Egremni Beach is the longest beach on Lefkáda, renowned for its deep turquoise-blue waters.

 Authentic local culture is found in the villages: Poros perched on a hillside above the sea; the photogenic fishing village of Sivota, known for its authentic seafood tavernas; and Ligia, which has a nice beach and an attractive fishing port.

 Lefkáda is also a paradise for hiking through the green, rolling hills and rocky limestone mountains.
 A magnificent nature site is Dimosari Waterfalls (near the seaside resort of Nidri).

 12. The Quaint Island of Hydra

 Completely free of cars, Hydra offers a glimpse into traditional Greek island life.
-Tourists arrive at the harbor of Hydra Town, and the only way to get around is by walking or donkey rides.
+You arrive at the harbor of Hydra Town, and the only way to get around is by walking or donkey rides.
 Typical of the Cycladic Islands, whitewashed houses are nestled on the slopes that tumble down to the water's edge.